“It’s hard to build a future if we don’t know about our past…”

 The Slow Demise of Crown Green?
 (1994 – 1999)

 Crown green is a sport rooted in the factories.
-Mass closure of closure of factories thoughout the 1990 had a damaging effect on the Association with the loss of top class bowling greens; Morris, Alvis and Wickman were early casualties.
+Mass closure of closure of factories throughout the 1990 had a damaging effect on the Association with the loss of top class bowling greens; Morris, Alvis and Wickman were early casualties.
 Large scale redundancies meant clubs were losing players and clubs were struggling financially.
 Following a lengthy battle the Alfred Herbert Club finally lost their greens in 1993.

 The County team were also going through a lean period finding difficulty in even reaching the semi-finals of the County championship.

 In 1997 the Coventry & District Saturday League voted to allow ladies to play.
-This contraversial decision at the time has since provided to be entirely correct, saving the league and ensuring it is still running today.
+This controversial decision at the time has since provided to be entirely correct, saving the league and ensuring it is still running today.
 Another bright spot happened in The bright spot came in 1998 when Stuart Perry was successful in winning the Senior BCGBA Merit.

 On the back of losing so many factory clubs, several greens attached to public houses were lost (like the Toll Bar in Chapelfields), turned into beer gardens and car parks.
 At the same time some leagues were losing members with little sign of any significant increase in young players coming into the game.